Best Film Speeches

 Screenwriter(s): Richard Murphy

-Closing Argument Against Capital Punishment
+Closing Argument Against Capital Punishment: "I'm Pleading For Love"

-Clarence Darrow-like attorney Jonathan Wilk's (Orson Welles) 10-15 minute eloquent, closing argument against the death penalty, considered the longest true monologue in film history, to save two rich young law student-turned-thrill-killers Artie Straus and Judd Steiner (Bradford Dillman and Dean Stockwell) in their court trial.
-Rather than a contrived defense to prove their innocence, he conceded that his clients were guilty and instead made an impassioned plea against the state being able to execute two youths regardless of the severity of their premeditated crime
+Clarence Darrow-like attorney Jonathan Wilk's (Orson Welles) 10-15 minute eloquent, closing argument against the death penalty is considered the longest true monologue in film history.
+He was attempting to save two rich young law student-turned-thrill-killers Artie Straus and Judd Steiner (Bradford Dillman and Dean Stockwell) in their court trial.

 Plan 9 From Outer Space (1959)